 - “Student Engagement and College Success: The Case of AQ Community Fellows,” Michigan Campus Compact Institute, Grand Rapids, Michigan, 2009

 - “Encroachment and Historically Agricultural Areas,” Journal of Applied Poultry Research 14(2), 2005

 - “Converting Natural Capital in Forest and Grassland Communities,” with Cornelia Butler Flora, Annual Meeting of the Rural Sociological Society, Sacramento, Colorado, 2004

 - “Changes in Agriculture and Community Controversy,” U.S. Department of Agriculture Future Trends in Animal Agriculture Symposium, Washington, D.C., 2003

 - “Social Inclusion in a Midwest Local Food System Project,” with Clare Hinrichs, Journal of Poverty 6(1), 2002

 Outside the College

-Kathy spends time with family and friends at her West Olive home, listening to the blues and kayaking West Michigan rivers.
-She also co-owns her family’s Minnesota farm.
+Kathy spends time with family and friends at her West Olive home, listening to the blues, running, and kayaking West Michigan rivers.